California Car Crashes No Insurance and No Police

 Why Should You Call the Police After an Accident?

-Depending on the state laws, when you need to file a police report can be different.
-In most states, it is required to file a police report if someone was injured, killed, or if the property damage is above a certain amount.
+Depending on state laws, the circumstances under which you need to file a police report after an accident may differ.
+In most states, it is required to file a police report if someone was injured or killed, or if the property damage is above a certain amount.
 In compliance with the California Vehicle Code section 20008, you are only required to report an accident to the California Highway Patrol or the police department when the collision contributes to a death or injury.

 Without a doubt, you should absolutely call the police if:

-- You are part of a Hit and Run accident
+- You are part of a hit and run accident

 - You or anyone else has been injured

-- You suspect the driver is drunk, over tired, or under the influence of any legal or illegal drugs
+- You suspect the driver is drunk, over-tired, or under the influence of any legal or illegal drugs

 - The driver is aggressive, uncooperative, or flat out refuses to share their insurance information with you